 Holkur is a biscuit or cookie of the Ladakhis.
 It is a homemade thing which everyone offers when the tourists are visiting the places.
 It’s really good to taste and you can have it with butter tea or Qahwa, as you wish.
 You can take this snack in breakfast as well.

 While traveling to parts of Ladakh, you will come across Yaks, you will click pictures and probably take rides on them.

 But have you ever thought of trying cheese made of Yak milk?

 Well, probably for some people, but when in Leh please do not miss on trying out “Chhupri”.

 Locals do not understand it when you say Yak cheese, they understand the local term for it “Chhupri”.

-Chhupri is easily available in the main market area, where vendors even sell it on the roadside street shops.
-They are available in three flavors: Sweet, salty and plain.
+Chhupri is one of the best food items in Leh Ladakh and this marvellous food is easily available in the main market area, where vendors even sell it on the roadside street shops.
+They are available in three flavours: Sweet, salty and plain.
 The cheese is pretty hard and looks like calcium deposits.
 It is difficult to bite down on bigger pieces of the cheese, so better buy a pack of smaller pieces.